btskinner/rworkshop/_modules/programming.md

     ## [1] "Hi!"

-Let’s make another one with an argument.
+Let’s make another one with an argument so that it’s more flexible.
 This time, we want it to print out a sequence of numbers, but we want to be able to change the number each time we call it.

+Notice how the variable `num_vector` is repeated in both the main function argument and inside the `for` parentheses.
+The `for()` function sees `num_vector` and looks for it in the main function.
+It finds it because the `num_vector` you give the main function, `print_nums()`, is passed through to the code inside.
+Now `for()` can see it and use it!

 ``` r
 ## new function to print sequence of numbers